taldcroft/workflow/README.md

 If you just do `git pull origin new-feature` it will merge into your current branch (`master`).

-*Now go to github and issue a pull request.*

-Last resync your local repo with github and tag the release:

-    git fetch origin  # fetch all changes since no branch name provided git checkout master
-    git merge origin/master
-    emacs VERSION  # or whatever
-    git commit -am "Update VERSION to 0.2" git tag -a "0.2" -m "Version 0.2" git push origin --tags

 ### Fetch vs. Pull